SVG Files: What They Are and How to Make One

 Illustrations

 Vectors also suit non-photo visual art nicely.
-Decorative drawings on webpages can both scale easily and conserve file space if added as SVG files.
+Decorative webpage drawings can scale easily and conserve file space if added as SVG files.
 You can create the illustrations below, even the textures on some shapes, with SVGs.

 example of svg illustrations on a creative website